Lipschitz Bandits with Batched Feedback: Introduction

-Recently, with the prevalence of distributed computing and large-scale field experiments, the setting of batched feedback has captured attention \citep[e.g.,][]{cesa2013online}. \citet{perchet2016batched} mainly consider batched bandit with two arms, and a matching lower bound for static grid is proved.
-It was then generalized by \citet{gao2019batched} to finite-armed bandit problems.
+Recently, with the prevalence of distributed computing and large-scale field experiments, the setting of batched feedback has captured attention (e.g., \cite{cesa2013online}).
+Perchet et al. \cite{perchet2016batched} mainly consider batched bandit with two arms, and a matching lower bound for static grid is proved.
+It was then generalized by Gao et al. \cite{gao2019batched} to finite-armed bandit problems.
 In their work, the authors designed an elimination method for finite-armed bandit problem and proved matching lower bounds for both static and adaptive grid.
-Soon afterwards, \citet{zhang2020inference} studies inference for batched bandits. \citet{esfandiari2021regret} studies batched linear bandits and batched adversarial bandits. \citet{han2020sequential} and \citet{ruan2021linear} provide solutions for batched contextual linear bandits.
-Batched dueling bandits have also been studied by \citet{agarwal2022batched}.
-Parallel to the regret control regime, best arm identification with limited number of batches was studied in \citet{agarwal2017learning} and \citet{jun2016top}.
+Soon afterwards, Zhang et al. \cite{zhang2020inference} studies inference for batched bandits.
+Esfandiari et al. \cite{esfandiari2021regret} studies batched linear bandits and batched adversarial bandits.
+Han et al. \cite{han2020sequential} and Ruan et al. \cite{ruan2021linear} provide solutions for batched contextual linear bandits.
+Li and Scarlett \cite{li2022gaussian} studies batched Gaussian process bandits.
+Batched dueling bandits have also been studied by Agarwal et al. \cite{agarwal2022batched}.
+Parallel to the regret control regime, best arm identification with limited number of batches was studied in \cite{agarwal2017learning} and \cite{jun2016top}.
 Top-$k$ arm identification in the collaborative learning framework is also closely related to the batched setting, where the goal is to minimize the number of iterations (or communication steps) between agents.
-In this setting, tight bounds have been obtained in the recent works \citep{tao2019collaborative,karpov2020collaborative}.
+In this setting, tight bounds have been obtained in the recent works \cite{tao2019collaborative,karpov2020collaborative}.
 Yet the problem of Lipschitz bandit with communication constraints remains unsolved.